 Finding a great mouthpiece can be a lot of work.
 Most solutions lie in practicing and developing a good sound, not in changing your set up.
 Many players don’t like their sound and go out and buy new mouthpieces only to delay the resolution of the problem.

-It may make things worse or at least more complicated.
+Buying a mouthpiece before you’re ready may make things worse or at least more complicated.
 Practice long tones for at least a month before deciding the problem is in your set up.
-If you do have to look for a new mouthpiece, the best advice is to find something that works and stick with it (although keep in mind that mouthpieces can need replacing after a few years of use).
-Here is some gathered information to help you in the arduous task of finding a mouthpiece to use.
+If you do have to look for a new mouthpiece, the best advice is to find something that works and stick with it (although keep in mind that mouthpieces can need to be replaced after a few years of use).
+Here is some gathered information to help you in the arduous task of finding a mouthpiece.
 The first thing to know is that mouthpieces come in all shapes, materials, sizes, brands, and styles.
 Below is a chart we’ve compiled listing the different tip openings for models of different brands.

 |–||B35 [V5](83)||–||–||B5 [V16]||–||B75 [V5](108)

 This Chart is definitely not complete.
 Numbers in ()’s are actual sizes.
 Contact us if you have other, or better information!
 Tip Openings are measured in 1/1000 of an inch.
 The below article is mostly referring to Baritone Saxophone mouthpieces.